Ready to take your managed service provider (MSP) business to the next level?

 5. …and don’t forget Security

 Security should be one of the first conversations you have with a new customer.
-Here are just a few of the items to put on the agenda.
+We highly recommend adding the following things to your regular client onboarding process:

 - Settings and configurations: From firewall configuration and user privileges to router settings, and server services, permissions and shares, loose or permissive policies could be opening the customer up to risk.